-SMS Assessment Chec SMS audit checklist routin ne /Date: Input column (shaded Input column (shaded boxes): Annotate "Y" for Yes," N " for No. Organisation name: Date of assessment: Assessed by POI/PMI: Ref:
+SMS Assessment Checklist - Initial Acce SMS audit checklist routine /I Date: Input column (shaded boxes): Annotate "Y" f or Yes," N " for No, "N/A" for not appli cable Organisation name: Date of assessment: Assessed by POI/PMI: Ref:

-SMS Element Level 1 Input Doc ref/ remarks Level 2 Input Doc ref/ remarks 1 AVAL 3 Input Doc ref/ remarks SMS Component 1.
-Safety Policy an d O bjectives 1.1/L1/1 1.1/L2/1 1.1/L3/1 commitment and isibilities [1.1] There is a documented safety policy statement.
+SMS Element Level 1 Input Doc ref/ remarks Level 2 Doc ref remarks Doc ref/ remarks and SMS Component 1.
+Safety Polic cy a nd Object ves ent 1.1/L1/1 1.1/L2/1 1.1/L3/1 oiliti There is a documented safety policy statement.
 There is evidence that the safety policy is communicated to all employees with the intent that they are made aware of their individual safety obligations.
-There is a periodic review of the safety policy by senior management or the safety committee.
-1.1/L1/2 1.1/L2/2 1.1/L3/2 Management commitn responsibilities The safety policy is relevant to aviation safety.
-The safety policy is endorsed by the accountable manager.
-The accountable manager's terms of reference indicate his overall responsibility for all safety issues.
-1.1/L1/3 1.1/L2/3
+There is a periodic review of the safety policy by senior management or the safety committee. lagement responsib 1.1/L1/2 1.1/L2/2 1.1/L3/2

-The safety policy is relevant to the scope and complexity of the organisation's operations.
-The safety policy addresses the provision of the necessary human and financial resources for its implementation. - 1.2/L1/1 1.2/L2/1 accountabilities [1.2] There is a documented safety (SMS) accountability within the organisation that begins with the accountable manager.
-The accountable manager's terms of reference indicates his ultimate responsibility for his organisation's safety management. î 1.2/L1/2 1.2/L2/2 Safety acco The accountable executive has final authority over all the aviation activities of his organisation.
+The safety policy is relevant to aviation safety.
+The safety policy is endorsed by the accountable manager's terms of reference indicate his overall responsibility for all safety issues.
+1.1/L1/3 1.1/L2/3 The safety policy is relevant to the scope and complexity of the organisation's operations.
+The safety policy addresses the provision of the necessary human and financial resources for its implementation.
+1.2/L1/1 1.2/L2/1 [1.2] There is a documented safety (SMS) accountability within the organisation that begins with the accountable manager.
+The accountable manager's terms of reference indicates his ultimate responsibility for his organisation's safety management. ilities 1.2/L1/2 1.2/L2/2 Safety accountabilities [1.2] The accountable executive has final authority over all the aviation activities of his organisation.
 The accountable manager's final authority over all operations conducted under his organisation's certificate(s) is indicated in his terms of reference.